theoutfield/sc_sncn_motorcontrol/examples/app_demo_motion_control/doc/index.rst

 - Minimum Number of Cores: 5
 - Minimum Number of Tiles: 3

-.. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_demo_motion_control/>`_
+`see app_demo_motion_control on public repository <http://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_demo_motion_control>`_

 Quick How-to
 ============
 **Important**

 It is assumed that before starting this application, the PID parameters for velocity and position control are tuned and set in the software.
-To do this, please check :ref:`Set up your XMOS development tools <getting_started_xmos_dev_tools>`
+To do this, please check app_demo_tuning in `synapticon sc_sncn_motorcontrol repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples>`_

 1. :ref:`Assemble your SOMANET device <assembling_somanet_node>`.
 2. Wire up your device.
 Check how at your specific :ref:`hardware documentation <hardware>`.
-Connect your position sensor, motor terminals, dc power supply, and XTAG.
+Connect your position sensor, motor terminals, power supply cable, and XTAG.
 Power up!
     **important**
     For safety please use a current limited power supply and check current consumption.

 3. :ref:`Set up your XMOS development tools <getting_started_xmos_dev_tools>`.
 4. Download and :ref:`import in your workspace <getting_started_importing_library>` the SOMANET Motor Control Library and its dependencies.
 5. Open the **main.xc** within  the **app_demo_motion_control**.
 Include the :ref:`board-support file according to your device <somanet_board_support_module>`.
 Also set the :ref:`appropriate target in your Makefile <somanet_board_support_module>`.

-**important**
-Make sure the SOMANET Motor Control Library supports your SOMANET device.
+    **important** Make sure the SOMANET Motor Control Library supports your SOMANET device.
 For that, check the :ref:`Hardware compatibility <motor_control_hw_compatibility>` section of the library.

 6. :ref:`Set the configuration <motor_configuration_label>` for Motor Control, position sensor, and Motion Control Services.
 Moreover, set the initial parameters for your profile generators.
 7. :ref:`Run the application enabling XScope <running_an_application>`.

-.. seealso:: Did everything go well?
-If you need further support please check out our `forum <http://forum.synapticon.com/>`_.
+Did everything go well?
+If you need further support please check out our `forum <http://forum.synapticon.com>`_

-.. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_demo_motion_control/>`_